 DASH diet: Healthy eating to lower your blood pressure

 By following the DASH diet, you may be able to reduce your blood pressure by a few points in just two weeks.
-Over time, your systolic blood pressure could drop by eight to 14 points, which can make a significant difference in your health risks.
+Over time, your systolic blood pressure could drop by seven to 12 points, which can make a significant difference in your health risks.